KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Modelling the signal with the halo model

 regardless whether we are describing the clustering of galaxies, of dark matter or the matter-galaxy correlation.

 In turn, we can split the contributions from central and satellite galaxies and model them individually.
-Denoting with `c' the central-galaxy components, with `s' the terms which are sourced by the satellite population, and with $\delta$ those corresponding to matter, we have that any correlation is given by the sum of all of the possible correlations between these terms.
-In Fourier space, for the case of the galaxy-matter cross power spectrum, this reads:
+We use `c' to denote the central-galaxy components, with `s' as the terms sourced by the satellite population and with $\delta$ as those corresponding to matter.
+We find that any correlation is given by the sum of all of the possible correlations between these terms.
+In Fourier space, for the case of the galaxy-matter cross power spectrum, this is expressed as:

-Here $f_X$ with $X \in \{ {\rm c,s} \}$ is the fraction of galaxies of a given type entering the correlation.
+Here, $f_X$ with $X \in \{ {\rm c,s} \}$ is the fraction of galaxies of a given type entering the correlation.
 These can be obtained from the galaxy number densities as predicted by the HOD as

 where